cofoundry-cms/Cofoundry.Docs/src/Framework/Data Access/CQS.md

 We've tried to keep the CQS library fairly simple.
 No event sourcing, just a simple way to write Query and Command classes, have them automatically registered for DI and have them executed.

-The inspiration is taken from [this post](https://www.cuttingedge.it/blogs/steven/pivot/entry.php?id=91) but has been adapted a fair bit.
+The inspiration is taken from [this post by Steven van Deursen](https://blogs.cuttingedge.it/steven/posts/2011/meanwhile-on-the-command-side-of-my-architecture/) but has been adapted a fair bit.

 ## Queries